Security-Onion-Solutions/securityonion-docs/firewall.rst

 Node Communication
 ~~~~~~~~~~~~~~~~~~

-When configuring network firewalls for distributed deployments, you'll want to take into consideration the communication/ports required for nodes to talk to one another.
+When configuring network firewalls for distributed deployments, you'll want to ensure that nodes can connect as shown below.

 All nodes to manager: